Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Calculating the threshold

-In this paper, our experiments were carried out using a balanced database, $\mathcal{S}$, containing $560$ scenarios relating to several elderly with $280$ scenarios labelled as contradictory by the expert and $280$ scenarios labelled as non-contradictory by the expert.
-A part of this database ($\approx 60\%$ of the database) including $168$ contradictory scenarios and $168$ non-contradictory scenarios is used to calculate the optimal threshold.
-The rest of this database will be used later in Section \ref{section7} to validate the second part of the OIDA (the resulting AND-OR trees).
-The generation of scenarios is done using automatic processing, which consists in (1) randomly selecting variables from the given BN, (2) assigning random observations to the selected variables, (3) arbitrarily choosing a pair (variable, observation) that represents the newly acquired information.
-Scenarios are then labelled by three University Hospital physicians.
+In this paper, our experiments were carried out using a balanced database, $\mathcal{S}_{Elderly}$, containing $560$ scenarios relating to several elderly with $280$ scenarios labeled as contradictory by the experts and $280$ scenarios labeled as non contradictory by the experts.
+The scenarios are of different sizes containing between $4$ and $41$ pairs (variable, observed value), which represent information about the elderly.
+A part of this database ($\approx 30\%$ of the database) including $84$ contradictory scenarios and $84$ non-contradictory scenarios is used to calculate the optimal threshold associated with the CBN used.
+The rest of this database will be used later in Sect.~\ref{section7} to validate the second part of the OIDA (the resulting AND-OR trees).
+The generation of scenarios is done using automatic processing, which consists of (1) randomly selecting variables from the given CBN, (2) assigning random observations to the selected variables, (3) arbitrarily choosing a pair (variable, observation) that represents the newly acquired information.
+Scenarios are then labeled by two University Hospital physicians.

-To calculate the optimal threshold, we start by calculating the conditional probability for each instance in $\mathcal{S}$. (line 3 of algorithm \ref{alg:algorithm2}).
-This gives us a set $\textbf{CP}$ of the different conditional probabilities of $336$ scenarios.
-Figure \ref{fig7:proba} shows the overlay of the calculated probabilities.
-At this stage, we notice that probabilities of non-contradictory scenarios vary between $0.01$ and $1$, while that of contradictory scenarios are between $10^{-11}$ and $0.02$.
+To calculate the optimal threshold, we start by calculating the conditional probability for each instance in $\mathcal{S}_{Elderly}$. (line 3 of algorithm~\ref{alg:algorithm2}).
+This gives us a set $\textbf{CP}$ of the different conditional probabilities of $196$ scenarios.
+Fig.~\ref{fig7:proba} shows the overlay of the calculated probabilities.
+At this stage, we notice that probabilities $p_i$ of non-contradictory scenarios vary between $0.01$ and $1$, while that of contradictory scenarios are between $10^{-11}$ and $0.02$.
 Since the two intervals overlap, no threshold value will completely separate them.
-Additionally, for $\epsilon = 0$ (resp. $\epsilon = 1$), all the scenarios declared contradictory (resp. non contradictory) by the experts are misclassified by our algorithm.
+For $\epsilon = 0$ (resp. $\epsilon = 1$), all the scenarios declared contradictory (resp. non-contradictory) by the experts are misclassified by our algorithm.
 So, we try to choose $\epsilon$ between $0$ and $1$ that minimizes the number of misclassified scenarios.
+To do so, we call the function \emph{CalculateFP\_FN}, which calculates the FP and FN rates for a sufficiently large number of thresholds ($12$ threshold values in our case) changing in small discrete steps over the entire range of the interval $]0, 1[$.